uclahs-cds/pipeline-call-mtSNV/README.md

 Samples can be run by specifying file locations in the *input.csv and pipeline-specific paramaters in the call-mtSNV.config:

 #### call-mtSNV_input.csv
-This input csv requires 3 arguments in single mode, 6 in paired.
+This input CSV requires 3 arguments in single mode, 6 in paired.
 For reference look at [Inputs](#inputs)
 1. normal or tumour
 2. sample name
-3. bam file path
+3. BAM file path

 #### call-mtSNV.config